 I believe it has.

-I’ve lifted a few of the entries from the past year to demonstrate how, from simple to silly to savvy, I feed from the smorgasbord that is daily, uneventful, unglamorous life.
-It bolsters and fortifies my desire to see meaning and magic in what can occasionally feel like our small, meaningless lives (especially in a media soaked society):
+I’ve lifted entries from the past year to demonstrate how, from simple to silly to savvy, I feed from the smorgasbord that is daily, uneventful, unglamorous life.

 - Listening to the banter between brothers.

-- The funny, floppy, nostalgic feeling in my gut whenever I remember things like the drive-in, or the sails of the boats on the vlei (lake) visible from the first childhood home I can recall.
+- The funny, floppy, nostalgic feeling in my gut whenever I remember things like the drive-in and the sails of the boats on the vlei (lake) visible from the first childhood home I recall.

 - Nasturtiums emerging in the garden bed adjacent to my front door.